uid/gitstream/README.md

 place inside the root folder of GitStream.
 2. Install [Vagrant](https://www.vagrantup.com/).
 3. Add a new Vagrant box to your machine: `vagrant box add ubuntu/focal64`.
+4. Ensure special configuration files are in the main directory: `gistream.perm`, `settings.js`

+Now you're all set!

 ### Test